praekeltfoundation/vumi-messenger/README.rst

         --channels facebook:vxmessenger.transport.MessengerTransport \
         --logging-path .

-Using the template, below and update your FB_APP_ID, FB_ACCESS_TOKEN and save it as a file called ``config.json``:
+Using the template, below and update your FB_PAGE_ID, FB_ACCESS_TOKEN and save it as a file called ``config.json``:

 .. code-block:: json